OpenGroop/groopi-docs/docs/groopi-quickstart.md

 + USERNAME: ***admin***
 + PASSWORD: ***opengroop***

-After a successfull login, you'll be directed to the *Sensors* section.
+After a successful login, you'll be directed to the *Sensors* section.
 This is where your sensors will be listed, showing their current readings.
 Selecting the sensor will direct you to the sensor's chart page where you can view charts based on the sensor's data, or change sensor settings.

 #### Notes on readings and viewing charts